Joe Biden picks Pete Buttigieg to be transportation secretary - KVIA

 Buttigieg would be the first Senate-confirmed LGBTQ Cabinet secretary should his nomination make it through the chamber.

-The choice vaults a candidate Biden spoke glowingly of after the Democratic primary into a top job in the incoming administration and could earn Buttigieg what many Democrats believe is needed experience should he run for president again.
+The choice — which represents the first time the President-elect has called on one of his former Democratic presidential opponents to join his administration as a Cabinet secretary — vaults a candidate Biden spoke glowingly of after the primary into a top job in his incoming administration and could earn Buttigieg what many Democrats believe is needed experience should he run for president again.

 The role of transportation secretary is expected to play a central role in Biden’s push for a bipartisan infrastructure package.

-Note: This story has been updated with more details on Buttigieg’s background.
-CLARIFICATION: This story has been updated to reflect that Buttigieg is the first of Biden’s former Democratic presidential opponents to join the incoming administration as a Cabinet secretary.